Jubijub/GettingCleaningDataCourseProject/Codebook.md

 ##Data acquisition
 ### General treatment of source files
-No files is modified by the scripts.
+No original files is modified by the scripts.
 All the processing is done in memory using R.
 ### User expected steps
 1. clone the repository from GitHub
 2. The user is expected to set the R session working directory to same directory as the run_analysis.R script was cloned

 ### Steps carried out automatically
 1. Data is downloaded automatically from the supplied online archive.
 The zip is stored in the working directory.If the zip has been previously downloaded it will not be downloaded again.
-2. The UCI archive will be unzipped automatically in a `rawdata`subfolder (unless it already has been)
+2. The UCI archive will be unzipped automatically in a `rawdata`subfolder (unless this already happened before)

 ##Data transformation
 > All those steps will be taken care of automatically by the script